EricBlanvillain/Portfolio/README.md

 # open_classrooms presentations list :

-A list of all my presentations made during my online degree at openclassrooms x centralsupelec master in data science (from October 2021 to February 2022)
+A list of all my presentations made during my online degree at Openclassrooms x CentraleSupélec master in data science (from October 2021 to February 2022)

 # Here are the list of the 8 projects: